What is an individual 401(k) plan?

 Please be advised that this materials is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.

 Information provided has been prepared from sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
-Data and information is provided for informational purposes only, and is not intended for solicitation or trading purposes.
+Data and information is not intended for solicitation or trading purposes.
 Please consult your tax and legal advisors regarding your individual situation.
 Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Broadridge Investor Communication Solutions, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
 By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.[an error occurred while processing this directive]